arangodb/arangodb/Documentation/Books/Drivers/JS/Reference/Database/README.md

   - **arangoVersion**: `number` (Default: `30000`)

-    Value of the `x-arango-version` header.
-This should match the lowest version of ArangoDB you expect to be using.
-The format is defined as `XYYZZ` where `X` is the major version, `Y` is the two-digit minor version and `Z` is the two-digit bugfix version.
+    Numeric representation of the ArangoDB version the driver should expect.

-    **Example**: `30102` corresponds to version 3.1.2 of ArangoDB.
+    The format is defined as `XYYZZ` where `X` is the major version, `Y` is the zero-filled two-digit minor version and `Z` is the zero-filled two-digit bugfix version, e.g. `30102` for 3.1.2, `20811` for 2.8.11.

-    **Note**: The driver will behave differently when using different major versions of ArangoDB to compensate for API changes.
-Some functions are not available on every major version of ArangoDB as indicated in their descriptions below (e.g. _collection.first_, _collection.bulkUpdate_).
+    Depending on this value certain methods may become unavailable or change their behavior to remain compatible with different versions of ArangoDB.

   - **headers**: `Object` (optional)